GJason88/animator/README.md

 # Animator
 Animator application that allows for the creation and customization of different shapes and objects as well as their respective keyframes within the animation; and the control over the playback of the animation itself.
+Designed using Object-Oriented principles and the MVC model to promote SOLID principles, loose coupling, faster development, and flexibility for multiple view types.

 ## Installation
 Clone the repository or install the zip to your PC